 - Gift Aid Small Donations Scheme (Government Guidance)

 Parish Buying Service

-The Parish Buying Service was set up by the Church, for the Church.
+The Parish Buying Service was set up by the church, for the church.
 Their contracts and discounts are available to all parishes, cathedrals and dioceses in the Church of England.
 Through the bulk buying power of the Church they negotiate competitive prices with suppliers across a range of different contracts including; energy, contactless equipment, church supplies, phone and broadband.
-If you havent already, then do sign up with them!
-It's quick and free.

 Its good practice to make 'welcome cards' available for new visitors to your church which, amongst other things, address giving.
 A template is available for you to edit and use as appropriate.
 Click here to download our welcome card template.

 Top tip: When you come to print these out, select print on both sides and flip pages on short edge.
 That way youll get four cards per A4 page.
 They also look best if you can get them laminated.

 If you're familar with Canva, you can also try out our pew card template.